FORUM ENERGY TECHNOLOGIES, INC.

 No director may be nominated to a new term if he or she would be age 72 or older at the time of the election.

 In accordance with the Company's bylaws, if none of the Company's stockholders provides the Company with notice of an intention to nominate one or more candidates to compete with the Board's nominees in a director election, or if the Company's stockholders have withdrawn all such nominations by the 10th day before the Company mails its notice of meeting to stockholders, a nominee must receive more votes cast for than against his or her election or re-election in order to be elected or re-elected to the Board.
 The Board requires that a director tender his or her resignation if he or she fails to receive the required number of votes for re-election.

-If an incumbent director fails to receive the required vote for re-election, the Nominating, Governance and Compensation Committee will act on an expedited basis to determine whether to accept the director’s resignation and will submit its recommendation for prompt consideration by the Board.
+If an incumbent director fails to receive the required vote for re-election, the Governance Committee will act on an expedited basis to determine whether to accept the director's resignation and will submit its recommendation for prompt consideration by the Board.
 The Board expects the director whose resignation is under consideration to abstain from participating in any decision regarding his or her resignation.
-The Nominating, Governance and Compensation Committee and the Board may consider any factors they deem relevant in deciding whether to accept a director’s resignation.
+The Governance Committee and the Board may consider any factors they deem relevant in deciding whether to accept a director's resignation.